MicrosoftDocs/mesh-docs/mesh/Create/enhance-your-environment/webcontent.md

 # WebSlate in Mesh Scripting

 Developers now can add a WebSlate to their scripted worlds.
-This means that a WebSlate can be navigated through a MeshApp script and therefore synchronized across users.
+This means that a WebSlate can be navigated through a [Mesh Cloud Scripting](../script-your-scene-logic/mesh-scripting-overview.md) and therefore synchronized across users.
 For example, create an app containing a WebSlate node and one or more TouchSensor nodes.
 Then, you can set up your TouchSensor's click event handler to navigate the WebSlate to a different URL.
 By adding a Mesh App script to WebSlate, your users now can update the WebSlate contents interactively.

 ![Showcase of WebSlates in Mesh Scripting](../../media/webview-developer-guide/ArcadeWebSlate.png)